Can cats eat raw meat? YES they can!

 Grind raw meat yourself

-If you’re feeding ground meat, be sure to grind it yourself to reduce the risk of bacteria.
+If you’re feeding ground meat rather than chunks of meat, make sure your grind it yourself to reduce the risk of bacteria.
 Ground meat has more surface area to attract bacteria and other nasties.
 You don’t know where or for how long it’s been sitting around unless you grind it yourself.

-Wash your hands after handling raw meat or anything (bowls, surfaces etc.) that has come in contact with raw meat.
+You should also wash your hands thoroughly (for at least 20-30 seconds) after handling raw meat, raw cat food or anything (bowls, surfaces etc.) that come in contact with raw meat.

 Disinfect all surfaces

-Wash chopping boards, surfaces, knives and bowls with hot soapy water and disinfectant to make sure there are no germs.
+Wash chopping boards, surfaces, knives and bowls that have come into contact with the raw meat or raw cat food with hot soapy water and then in disinfectant to make sure there are no germs.
 A mix of 1 tablespoon bleach to 4 cups water is an effective disinfectant.
 Alternatively, you can run used items through the dishwasher.

 Store and thaw raw meat safely

 The best way to store raw meat is to freeze it before you’re ready to use it.
-Keep raw meat well wrapped and separated from other foods in the freezer.
+Keep raw meat well wrapped and separate from other foods in the freezer.

 Thaw frozen raw meat properly, by defrosting it slowly in the fridge.
-Never try to speed up thawing times by leaving frozen meat out at room temperature or microwaving it.
+Never try to speed up thawing times by leaving frozen meat out at room temperature on the kitchen counter or kitchen sink, or in the microwave.

 Don’t use plastic bowls

-Serve raw food to your pets in stainless steel or glass bowls rather than plastic, which can harbour bacteria.
+Serve raw food to your pets in stainless steel or glass bowls rather than plastic, which can harbour bacteria and are the main cause of feline chin acne.

 This is a FANTASTIC article!
 I love how you address the most common concerns about raw feeding with factual data instead of just opinion.
 Wonderful!